docs-mj/docs-mj.github.io/content/docs/landchad/ergo.md

 It will stay online until you close the terminal, or press <kbd>CTRL+C</kbd>.
-Don\'t worry, the next section goes over how to make it run like a normal server with a SystemD service.\
+Don\'t worry, the next section goes over how to make it run like a normal server with a systemd service.\
 If you have not already, make sure the port `6697` is not blocked on your server.
 If you are using UFW as your firewall, you need to run `ufw enable 6697` (not as the `ergo` user, of course).\